Battle of Shanhai Pass: Aftermath

 After repressing revolts against Qing rule in Hebei and Shandong in the Summer and Fall of 1644, in October of that year Dorgon sent several armies to extirpate Li Zicheng from his Shaanxi stronghold.
 Qing armies led by Ajige, Dodo, and Shi Tingzhu (石廷柱) won consecutive engagements against Shun forces in Shanxi and Shaanxi, forcing Li Zicheng to leave his Xi'an headquarters in February 1645.
 Li retreated through several provinces until he was killed in September 1645, either by his own hand or by a self-defense peasant group.

+Li's wife Gao Guiying and many rebels went south to aid the southern Ming regime against the Manchu invasion.

 The Qing conquest of China lasted for several more decades.
 Resistance to Qing rule was intensified by the "haircutting command" on July 21, 1645, which forced all Chinese men to adopt the clothing of the Manchus and shave their forehead, leaving their remaining hair tied into a queue.
 Zhu Youlang, the last emperor of the Southern Ming, was killed by Wu Sangui in 1662.
 Wu Sangui was given a large territory in the southwest China, where he ruled for the Qing as a local feudal lord until he was recalled to Beijing in 1673.
 He and three other governors then rose in rebellion against the Qing.
 Though Wu died in 1678, the rebellion of the Three Feudatories lasted until 1681.
 In 1683 the Kangxi Emperor (r.
 1662–1722) defeated the forces of Koxinga, the leader of the last Ming restoration movement.
 After this period of solidification, the Qing controlled China until 1912.